Delhi Brotherhood Society: A Vision for a Better World

 Though the members of the Brotherhood had been involved in educational, vocational and health care programmes for the poor, marginalized and weaker segments of society since as early as 1887, the Brotherhood was officially registered as the Delhi Brotherhood Society in 1973 under the Societies Registration Act XXI of 1860, in order to extend its activities into the field of social work.

 The Brothers continue to lead a monastic way of life and take a significant part in Church related activities as well as in many social development programmes.
 Today, the Delhi Brotherhood Society (DBS) is one of the prominent NGO’s based in Delhi.
 The organization strives to work for the social and economic development of the deprived and underprivileged communities by providing whatever practical help they need in the form of information, advice, capacity building, organizing for training and funds.
 Since 1973, DBS has managed an ever-growing number of projects: schools (from preschool to secondary educational levels), vocational technical training centre, night shelter for street and working children, boys home, child development and community study centres, childline (service to children in distress in East Delhi District), women empowerment programmes, old age home, general relief and work for leprosy patients, agricultural farm project, etc.

 Some new programmes are carried out in partnership with the State Government of Delhi and/or the Central Government like a national pension scheme for the unorganized sector of workers (Delhi, Uttar Pradesh and Bihar), a gender resource centre (Delhi) and a targeted intervention programme for HIV/AIDS (in partnership with Delhi State AIDS Control Society).
-Her Majesty Queen Elizabeth II visited the Delhi Brotherhood Society in 1997.
+Queen Elizabeth II visited the Delhi Brotherhood Society in 1997.

 In line with the vision of the founders, the Delhi Brotherhood Society also founded the Abhishiktananda Centre for Interreligious Dialogue in December 2007, to foster dialogue and harmony among the different spiritual traditions of India.
 The DBS extends hospitality to friends from outside Delhi and overseas.
 It offers residential facilities for visitors, students and volunteers to offer their time for the work of the Brotherhood or to do their own research and study.